shigeandtomo/OMX--DPMD/README.md

 # OMX2DPMD
 Interface from OpenMX to DeePMD-kit <br>
 <br>
-This is supported upto binary compounds.
+・This　supports upto binary compounds.